Amazon: Guardians of Eden: Reception

 Amazon received positive reviews on release.
 Reviewers enjoyed the serial movie-style presentation.
 Digitized sprites gave the game a photorealistic appearance compared to other games of the era, and the Super VGA graphics were considered impressive.
 The game's hint system (Note: Called an "on-line hint system," the hint system is entirely contained within the game.
 It is unrelated to the Internet.) was also seen as a highlight, preventing players from getting frustrated or stuck.

 Computer Gaming World published one of the game's most glowing reviews, calling Amazon an "outstanding" game that honored its cinematic influences as well as the history and myths of the Amazon region.

-Reviewers did criticize the game's user interface—moving your character and interacting with the game world was called "stiff" and "sticky."
+Reviewers did criticize the game's user interface—moving the characters and interacting with the game world was called "stiff" and "sticky."
 Amazon also had high system requirements for the time, preventing some players from running the game.
-Some reviewers also felt the obvious references to movie serials made the plot feel cliché.
+Some reviewers also felt the overt references to movie serials made the plot feel cliché.

 Modern reviews of Amazon take a harsher view of the game.
 The game's cinematic presentation, while impressive to reviewers at release, has been called grainy and the acting "horrible."
 The awkward interface, noted during the game's release, has prompted later reviewers to call the game "borderline unplayable."

 Writing for PC Gamer, Richard Cobbett called Amazon "dreadful" and one of the worst games of all time.
 Cobbett criticized the game for low-quality graphics, frustrating gameplay, and racist depictions of native people.
 In particular, Cobbett said an action sequence involving a canoe was "actual, literal Hell."